RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/.emulationstation/themes/es-theme-fundamental
 ```

-You would now have three entries for the Theme set selector in the UI settings menu, i.e. rbsimple-DE, es-theme-carbon and es-theme-fundamental.
+We now have three entries in the _Theme set_ selector in the UI settings menu, i.e. rbsimple-DE, es-theme-carbon and es-theme-fundamental.

 Here are some resources where additional theme sets can be downloaded.